stobix/flutter_brace_display/README.md

-Draws a brace.
+A widget that draws a brace alongside another widget.
 Useful to group list items together.

 ## Features